ThomasGuy/flask_bluep-rint/README.md

-## A skeletom flask dev enviroment
+# A Skeletom Flask dev enviroment

 To be run inside WSL.